Isioblast/ft_ping/README.md

 ## Sources

-Here are the source used to make this project :
+Here are the sources used to make this project :

 **Internet Protocol :**
 <https://datatracker.ietf.org/doc/html/rfc791#section-3.1>